pi0/docs-2/en/quick-start.md

 Dinero({ amount: 500000 }).toFormat('$0,0')
 ```

 You can still pass a locale to your Dinero instance if you need, to override the global one.
-When you use a transformative method on a Dinero object, its local locale is inherited.
+When you use a transformative method on a Dinero object, it preserves its locale.

 ```js
 // returns 10 $US